jarhill0/Jaribio/README.md

 # Jaribio
-Python code for /u/Jaribio, the bot who runs /r/Jaribio
+Python code for /u/Jaribio, the bot who runs /r/Jaribio.
+New version can be found at https://github.com/jarhill0/PrivateSubBot.

 ## Guide to configuration (may not be complete):